hotwired/hotwire-native-site/_source/overview/01_how_it_works.md

 Hotwire Native makes your mobile web content feel at home on Android and iOS by using standard, platform-specific components and animations.
 To all but the most tech-savvy users, it will feel like a fully native app.

 Under the hood, it’s a glorified web browser.
 Hotwire Native displays whatever HTML and CSS your server renders.
-Here's an example from the Basecamp iOS app.
-Only the green content is native, everything else is from the web.
+Here's an example from the demo iOS app.
+Only the blue content is native, everything else is from the web.

 <img src="/assets/native-vs-web.png" width="600" alt="Native vs. web">

-Basecamp Hotwire Native app on iOS
+Demo Hotwire Native app on iOS

 At its core, Hotwire Native intercepts link clicks and passes control off to a native adapter.
 This layer then pushes (or presents) new screens on the native stack with default, platform-specific animation.
 The request is then loaded and rendered via the web view.